bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Item Attributes

-- Where an attribute can contain a static list of values, an Enum must be created and used to type the attribute
+- Where an attribute can contain a predetermined static list of values, an Enum must be created and used to type the attribute

-- Where multiple values are possible for an attribute, a relation to an Enum or another item must be created
+- Where multiple values are possible for an attribute, a relation of one-to-many relation must be created
 -  Avoid creating circular references where an attribute is typed to the item it belongs to

 - Collection types must not be used for any attribute.
 A relation of one-to-many cardinality must be created instead.

 #### Localization